the-teachingRSE-project/competencies/competencies.md

 ### Working in a team (TEAM)

 Working in a team is all about communication and teamwork.
-For example RSEs need to be able to explain particular implementation choices made and may even need to defend them.
+For example, RSEs need to be able to explain particular implementation choices made and may even need to defend them.
 Within a team of RSEs code reviews improve knowledge transfer and increase team cohesion.
 Code review within a multi-disciplinary team fosters mutual understanding and can be a knowledge transfer between the RSE and domain scientists.
-The team might change on a project-to-project basis and might be comprised of colleagues with very different backgrounds including, next to software engineers, for example IT staff, domain scientists and technicians.
+The team might change on a project-to-project basis and might be comprised of colleagues with very different backgrounds including, next to software engineers, for example, IT staff, domain scientists and technicians.
 The shared values come into play and each RSE needs to ensure that these values are lived by and passed on to others.
 Senior RSEs may lead a team of RSEs.

 ### Teaching (TEACH)

 RSEs have many opportunities to teach.
-These range from inducting new colleagues, to teaching digital skills either through short courses, for example from The Carpentries [@Carpentries], or entire lecture series.
+These range from inducting new colleagues to teaching digital skills either through short courses, for example from The Carpentries [@Carpentries], or entire lecture series.
 RSEs may also act as mentors and consultants.
 Code review also includes aspects of the teaching skill.